pbatard/ffs/README.md

 GenFfs -d 1 -g "12341234-1234-1234-1234-123412341234" -o ntfs.ffs -i pe32.sec -i name.sec -i ver.sec -t EFI_FV_FILETYPE_DRIVER
 ```

-Or you can also use the `GenMod` batch file under `Scripts`, which takes the driver executable as parameter.
+Or you can also use the `GenMod` batch file under `Scripts`, which takes the driver executable and an optional GUID as parameters.